vkahlon/ogma-crypto/README.md

     npm install
     ```

 3. Start the project.
-Once started, you can view the application by opening index.html
+Once started, you can view the application by opening index.html in your default browser.